 Because Trelby is such a simple program, it’s hard to critique it too far beyond its lack of additional features that other paid-screenwriting programs offer.

-However, as a first-time writer or even a working writer who is all about the work (and not the features), Trelby begs the question of why you even need some of those other program’s features in the first place.
+However, as a first-time writer or working writer who is all about the work (and not the features), Trelby begs why you even need some of those other programs’ features in the first place.

-Also, if you are collaborating with a co-writer, you will need to do it the old-fashioned way and swap drafts.
-Other paid programs, like WriterDuet, provide an online real-time collaboration tool, but WriterDuet does have a paid monthly fee associated with it to unlock certain features.
+Also, if you are collaborating with a co-writer, you must do it the old-fashioned way and swap drafts.
+Other paid programs, like WriterDuet, provide an online real-time collaboration tool, but WriterDuet has a paid monthly fee to unlock certain features.

 What’s the Verdict?

 Trelby offers more positives than negatives for a free screenwriting tool for first-timers or working writers alike.
-The program can do almost anything you might need it to do on the page – as long as you are a Windows or Linux user.
+The program can do almost anything you might need on the page – as long as you are a Windows or Linux user.

-Plus, if you’re a screenwriter who also dabbles in code-writing, you could make good use of the program’s open-source nature and implement your own updates or changes to the program as you see fit.
+Plus, if you’re a screenwriter who also dabbles in code-writing, you could use the program’s open-source nature and implement your own updates or changes to the program as you see fit.